-The development area is included within a Registered Landscape of Outstanding Historic Interest as defined in the Register of Landscapes of Historic Interest in Wales, part 2 (Cadw 1998b, 88-91).
-It lies within the north-eastern corner of Vaynol Park, which is also listed as a grade I historic park (Cadw 1998a, 301).
+The development area is included within a registered landscape of outstanding historic interest as defined in the Register of Landscapes of Historic Interest in Wales, part 2 (Cadw 1998b, 88-91).
+It lies within the north-eastern side of Vaynol Park, which is also listed as a grade I historic park (Cadw 1998a, 301).
 It is now generally recognised that assessment of the archaeological landscape needs to be undertaken to allow a full understanding of the impact of any proposed development.
 Many of the areas in Wales have already been characterised as part of the Countryside Council for Wales LANDMAP programme or as part of the Cadw grant-aided Landscape Characterisation Project.
-The work undertaken for this project builds upon the existing characterisation, and, using the Countryside Council for Wales's guidelines (CCW et al 2001, see appendix IV), assesses the impact of the proposed development on the historic landscape.
+The work undertaken for this project builds upon the existing characterisation, and, using the Countryside Council for Wales's draft guidelines (CCW et al 2001, see appendix IV), assesses the impact of the proposed development on the historic landscape.